-Finally, remove from oven.
+Finally, remove chocolate marshmallow cookies from oven.
 Allow cookies to cool on pan for 10 minutes before carefully transferring to a cooling rack to finish cooling.

 Expert Tips & Tricks

 Room temperature butter is vital.
-Do not use cold butter since it does not cream well.
+Do not use cold butter for this recipe.

-This cookie dough is thick and sticky.
+This chocolate marshmallow cookie dough is thick and sticky.
 When scooping dough, spray scooper with nonstick spray.
 This prevents sticking.